chippyash/Monad/README.md

 ### The Monad Abstract class

-Contains the Monad value holder and a `syntatic sugar` helper magic \__invoke() method that proxies to value() if no parameters supplied or bind() if a Closure and optional arguments are supplied.
+Contains the Monad value holder and a `syntatic sugar` helper magic \__invoke() method that proxies to value() if no parameters supplied or bind() if a Closure (with/without optional arguments) are supplied.

 Neither the Monadic interface or the abstract Monad class define how to set a value on